What should Bible characters look like?

 - Mary has pores!
 And her stare seems to go right through you.

-- Jonah doesn’t look like a wimp.
-He looks….heroically humbled.
+- Jonah doesn’t look like a wimp or old guy.
+He looks….like a warrior who’s been heroically humbled.

-- Joseph looks like a boy, not a young adult.
-His robe caught in an invisible wind.
+- Joseph looks like a boy, not a young adult -which is true to the story.
+And his robe is caught in an invisible wind, which is prophetic.

-The unanimous response was “they are awesome”.
-But everyone also commented specifically on Mary.
-Her bluish-violet eyes pierce you when you see them in person.
+Her violet eyes pierce you when you see them in person.
 Her skin looks porcelain but has tone and even pores.
 She is almost transfigured and looking into the future.
-One Christian educator friends wrote, “this is the Mary of the Magnificat”.
-This is “art” Mary, not realistic-looking like the other posters go for.
-If and when I ever meet her in person, THIS is how I would expect her to look at me: Confident, serene, and with a gaze that saw into the future.
+One Christian educator friends wrote, “this is the Mary of the Magnificat.”
+This is “ethereal art” Mary, not the realistic-looking subjects of the other eleven posters.